Covent Garden, London

 Monmouth Street – Boutique Salon Realised

 The inaugural salon, located on Monmouth Street in Covent Garden, was designed to evoke the welcoming feel of a stylish apartment that just happens to be a salon.
 Despite the compact proportions, the space featured an ornate doorway and charming views into a secluded internal courtyard.
-With no room for a traditional reception area, we creatively incorporated a long bench-style window seat for greeting guests and handling admin tasks.
-The interiors were carefully layered with olive trees and curated artworks—some pieces nostalgic, others distinctly edgy – reflecting Hadley’s personal aesthetic.
+With no room for a traditional reception area, we creatively incorporated a long bench-style window seat to greet guests and handle admin tasks.
+The interiors were carefully layered with olive trees and curated artworks – some pieces nostalgic, others distinctly edgy – reflecting Hadley’s personal aesthetic.
 Rich saddle leather upholstery evoked a subtle equestrian heritage, while heritage tones of sage, cream, and oak created a grounded, confident palette that felt both relaxed and refined.
 These elements came together to form a tactile, unpretentious sense of luxury.
 I led the interior architecture, space planning, moodboard development, and bespoke joinery design, as well as co-creating the final logo and signage – details that became central to the salon’s identity and storytelling.

 “ It was important that the original design intent carried forward – a seamless evolution, not a reinvention.”